drclaw1394/perl-export-these/README.md

 # DESCRIPTION

-An terse approach to specifying symbol exports and an easy way to reexport symbols from dependencies.
+Simplifies exporting of package symbols and reexporting symbols from dependencies with less work.

 Some key features: